Back of House Staff | May 22, 2020, 02:21 PM CDT

 Selling gift cards in a brick and mortar is second nature to most restaurants, which makes it an ideal way to start your e-commerce journey.
 Not only are gift cards a popular purchase around holidays, but a study conducted by the National Restaurant Association shares that diners are likely to spend 35% more on their check when using a gift card.

 Restaurants are becoming full-on lifestyle brands that diners want to take home with them.
 Whether it’s BBQ sauce, house-blended coffee, or a comfy T with your restaurant’s logo, selling your merch online gives your restaurant a bigger reach.
 Goods can be purchased from anywhere, and you essentially have a store that is open 24/7--regardless of your brick and mortar hours.
-And don’t worry, if you need some tips on how to start selling branded merch, we’ve got you covered.
+And don’t worry, if you need some tips on how to start selling branded merch, type: entry-hyperlink id: 6l8xBFf0g19d8936nDs6FC:

 Beyond the usual experiences of cooking classes or wine tastings, selling tickets online can give restaurants a considerable advantage with prix fixe menus and holiday-related events.
 It allows diners to reserve their spot and better prepares your kitchen for the service ahead.
 Easy your planning and think about adding tickets to your e-commerce the next time you have a fixed menu for Valentine’s dinner or Mother’s Day brunch.